pojntfx/networked-linux-memsync/docs/main.md

 ### Push-Pull Synchronization with FUSE

 Using a file system in user space (FUSE) can serve as the basis for implementing either a pre- or a post-copy live migration system.
 Similarly to the file-based pre-copy approach, we can use `mmap` to map the migrated resource's memory region to a file.
-Instead of storing this file on the system's default filesystem however, a custom file system is implemented, which allows dropping the expensive polling system.
+Instead of storing this file on the system's default file system however, a custom file system is implemented, which allows dropping the expensive polling system.
 Since a custom file system allows us to catch reads (for a post-copy migration scenario, were reads would be responded to by fetching from the remote), writes (for a pre-copy scenario, where writes would be forwarded to the destination) and other operations by the kernel, we no longer need to use `inotify`.

 While implementing such a custom file system in the kernel is possible, it is a complex task that requires writing a custom kernel module, using a supported language by the kernel (mostly C or a limited subset of Rust), and in general having significant knowledge of kernel internals.
 Furthermore, since networking would be required to resolve reads/forward writes from/to the source/destination host, a job that would usually be done by user space applications, a user space component would probably also need to be developed in order to support this part of the synchronization system.
 Instead of implementing it in the kernel, we can use the FUSE API.
 This makes it possible to write the entire file system in user space, can significantly reduce the complexity of this approach.